Kansas Department of Administration, Division of Facilities Management

 What determines if a contractor gets qualified?

-After a contractor submits a Statement of Qualifications (SOQ), additional references, and any additional information requested, these items are combined along with evaluations completed for state projects (if any) on file at DFM for the past three years to determine a contractor’s qualification status.
+After a contractor submits a Statement of Qualifications (SOQ), additional references if requested, and any additional information requested, these items are reaviewed along with evaluations completed for state projects (if any) on file at OFPM for the past three years to determine a contractor’s qualification status.
 [Back to Top]

 Who completes contractor evaluations?

-Any or all of the following persons evaluates contractors at the end of each construction project: architect/engineer, agency representative, DFM project manger and DFM inspectors.
+Any or all of the following persons evaluates contractors at the end of each construction project: architect/engineer, agency representative, OFPM project manager and OFPM inspectors.
 Only those persons having direct knowledge of the work shall complete these evaluations.
-A copy of the contractor evaluation form used by the Division of Facilities Management can be found at the following website link: http://www.da.ks.gov/fp/files/contractor_eval.doc [Back to Top]
+A copy of the contractor evaluation form used by the Office of Facilities and Procurement Management can be found at the following website link: http://www.da.ks.gov/fp/files/contractor_eval.doc [Back to Top]

 What happens if a contractor doesn’t meet the minimum requirements?

-Once a contractor’s average score falls below the 2.85 level they are subject to the following procedure.
+Once a contractor’s average score falls below the 2.82 level they are subject to the following procedure.
+[Back to Top]

 3. During probation, the contractor may bid state projects but will only be awarded one project.
 The contractor must complete that project and must receive evaluations for that project.